Gianni Amelio

-Gianni Amelio (born 20 January 1944) is an Italian film director.
+Gianni Amelio (born 20 January 1944) is an Italian filmmaker.
+Most known for his Golden Lion-winning film The Way We Laughed (1998).

 Early life

 Amelio was born in San Pietro di Magisano, province of Catanzaro, Calabria.
 His father moved to Argentina soon after his birth.
 He spent his youth and adolescence with his mother and his grandmother.
 The absence of a paternal figure would be a constant in Amelio's future works.

 During his university studies of philosophy in Messina, Amelio got interested in cinema, writing as a film critic for a local magazine.
 In 1965, he moved to Rome, where he worked as operator and assistant director for figures such as Liliana Cavani and Vittorio De Seta.
 He also worked for television, directing documentaries and advertisements.

 Amelio's first important work is the TV film La città del sole, directed in 1973 for RAI TV and inspired by Tommaso Campanella's work.
 This was followed by Bertolucci secondo il cinema (1976) a documentary about 1900 shooting, and the thriller Effetti speciali.
 Two years later, he directed the mystery La morte al lavoro, which won prizes at Locarno and Hyères festivals.
 The Little Archimedes (Il piccolo Archimede) of 1979 was also critically acclaimed.

 In 1982, he debuted for cinema proper with Blow to the Heart (Colpire al cuore), about Italian terrorism, presented at the Venice Film Festival.
 In 1987, Amelio released I ragazzi di via Panisperna, about the lives of 1930 Italian physicists such as Enrico Fermi and Edoardo Amaldi, which won the award for best screenplay at the Bari Film Festival.
 1989's Open Doors (Porte aperte), featuring Gian Maria Volonté, confirmed Amelio's status as one of Italy's best film directors and won a nomination as Best Foreign Film at the 1991 Academy Awards.
 The film also received four Felix, two Silver Ribbon, four David di Donatello and three Golden Globes awards.